How to Become a Cardiac Rehabilitation Specialist: Career Path Guide

 To become a cardiac rehabilitation specialist, you need to begin by determining if a career in this field is right for you.
 Do you believe in the value of exercise and nutrition?
 Are you interested in a career that allows you to work within a team of healthcare professionals?
 Are you interested in helping patients recover from health problems?
 If you’ve answered ‘yes’ to these questions, then a career in this field may be well suited for you!

-Below we've outlined what you'll need to succeed in a career as a cardiac rehabilitation specialist.
+Below we've outlined what you'll need to succeed in a career as a cardiac rehabilitation specialist in the United States or Canada.
 We've also included helpful information for this career, such as job description, job duties, salary expectations, a list of possible employers and much more!

 Cardiac rehabilitation specialists (also known as 'cardiopulmonary rehabilitation specialists') work with patients who are suffering from or have suffered from heart problems and ailments.
 The must design and carefully monitor exercise and nutritional programs for their patients.
 Cardiac rehabilitation is a diverse field, and rehabilitation teams are composed of professionals from a variety of backgrounds related to health, including: